inesmcm26/real-time-face-emotion-detector/README.md

 - Instead of training the model, you can load the weights of the model that is availale in in the [vgg.h5](/models/vgg.h5) file.
 There is already one cell that does this.

 - It is possible that some issues arise due to OpenCV VideoCapture.
 This issues are specific for each type of camera and operating system.
+If you are using a linux system, you can run `v4l2-ctl --list-devices` on the terminal and see which is the number of the camera available.
+This command will output something like `/dev/video4`, so you know that camera 4 is available.
+Then, you go to [video_capture.py](/src/video_capture.py) and replace the number in `cv2.VideoCapture(x)` with the number of the camera available.

 - To leave the video capture press 'q'.